dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

   --set serviceMonitor.enabled=true
 ```

-Be cause Minio is in `mlflow` namespace, we need to apply network policy to allow MLflow to access Minio.
+Be cause Minio is in `kubeflow` namespace, we need to apply network policy to allow MLflow to access Minio.

 ```bash
 kubectl apply -f mlflow-network-policy.yaml